-- 44. TRA may establish an amount that an automobile insurer is required to pay using an estimate of premiums for third party liability insurance written by the particular automobile insurer and any penalties and interest accrued.
-This would occur where the automobile insurer has not submitted the Health Cost Recovery Report or has not provided information requested by TRA.
-A notice is sent to the automobile insurer indicating the amount owing and how it was calculated. - 45.
-An automobile insurer that receives a notice of an amount owing may request a review of the estimated premiums for third party liability insurance used to calculate the amount owing. - 46.
-An automobile insurer that wishes to have a review of the notice must submit a written statement to the Executive Director, Tax Services, within 30 days of the date on the notice.
-The written statement must set out the reasons for the review request. - 47.
-On receipt of a request for a review, the Tax Services Branch of TRA will conduct a review of the facts of the case, and will either confirm or vary the amount the automobile insurer is required to pay.
-The automobile insurer is notified of the decision in writing. - 48.
-Interest will accrue on any unpaid amount determined by the review from the time the amount should have been paid (March 15th of the year following the assessment factor year). - 49.
-If the review results in a reduction of the amount to be paid by the automobile insurer and the amount was paid in full prior to the review, interest will be paid at the respective prescribed credit interest rate provided on our website.
+- 46. On receipt of a request for a review, the Executive Director of the Tax Services Branch will review the facts of the case and will either confirm or vary the amount the automobile insurer is required to pay.
+The automobile insurer will be notified of the decision in writing. - 47.
+Interest will accrue on any unpaid amount determined by the review from the time the amount should have been paid (March 15th of the year following the assessment factor year). - 48.
+If the review results in a reduction of the amount to be paid by the automobile insurer and the original amount had been paid in full prior to the review, interest will be paid on the difference at the respective prescribed credit interest rate provided on the Government of Alberta website.
 However, if the automobile insurer has outstanding remittances from other years due to the Crown, the difference will be used to offset that liability.